zacharopoulou/microT-CNN/README.md

 #### MicroT-CNN Performance Analysis with Varied Inputs

-The `estimations` file provides a comprehensive analysis of the MicroT-CNN tool, exploring its performance under diverse input conditions.
+The `estimations` file provides a comprehensive analysis of the MicroT-CNN algorithm, exploring its performance under diverse input conditions.
 It includes a detailed examination of CPU and RAM consumption, as well as execution time, across a range of experimental setups.